bryantsai/db2-docker/README.md

     > db2 "create db sample"

 After the database is created, you can safely logout of the container as the database's data files are stored in another "data-only" container.
 Run the launch script as many times as you want.
 You will always be able to connect to the same persisted database content as long as you don't manually remove the "data-only" container (see later section for more details).

+*When launching from the run script, you might see the following error message.
+It does not seem to cause any problem for DB2.*

+    $ ./run-inst.sh
+    SQL1063N  DB2START processing was successful.
+    bash: cannot set terminal process group (7): Inappropriate ioctl for device
+    bash: no job control in this shell
+    $

 There's another script for starting DB2 contatiner and keep it running in the background: